cli/cli/docs/triage.md

 ## Examples

-We want the cli/cli repo to be a safe and encouraging open-source environment.
+We want our project to be a safe and encouraging open-source environment.
 Below are some examples of how to empathetically respond to or close an issue/PR:

 - [Closing a quality PR its scope is too large](https://github.com/cli/cli/pull/1161)